shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 <!-- number is a step in that direction. -->

-As a [Sovereign Individual][3] when traveling and staying overseas for long periods, It can be helpful to still have your home country's phone number in operation instead of switching numbers on every international trip.
+As a [Sovereign Individual][3] when traveling and staying overseas for long periods, it can be helpful to still have your home country's phone number in operation instead of switching numbers on every international trip.
 Doing so lets you forward and make local home calls and at a minimum still be able to receive bank account and OTP related text messages.

-The solution I propose here isn't a location dependent like [Google Fi][2] or relying on expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across political borders.
+The solution I propose here isn't a location dependent one like [Google Fi][2] or relying on expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across political borders.